xendit/kompare/README.md

 7. Sumary output version.
 All good vs There are some issues and a few lines of information about it.
 8. Docs.
 9. Make it do the works in parallel (go routines).
+10. parser for different types of diff objects.
+11. (Done) Bug source on left, target on the right for diffs.